Mossad: United Arab Emirates

-South and East Asia
+South Asia and East/Southeast Asia

 India

 A Rediff story in 2003 revealed that Mossad had clandestine links with the Research and Analysis Wing (R&AW), India's external intelligence agency.
 When R&AW was founded in September 1968 by Rameshwar Nath Kao, he was advised by then Prime Minister Indira Gandhi to cultivate links with Mossad.
 This was suggested as a countermeasure to military links between that of Pakistan and China, as well as with North Korea.
 Israel was also concerned that Pakistani army officers were training Libyans and Iranians in handling Chinese and North Korean military equipment.

 Pakistan believed intelligence relations between India and Israel threatened Pakistani security.
 When young Israeli tourists began visiting the Kashmir valley in the early 1990s, Pakistan suspected they were disguised Israeli army officers there to help Indian security forces with anti-terrorism operations.
 Israeli tourists were attacked, with one slain and another kidnapped.
 Pressure from the Kashmiri Muslim diaspora in the United States led to his release.
 Kashmiri Muslims feared that the attacks could isolate the American Jewish community, and result in them lobbying the US government against Kashmiri separatist groups.

 India Today reported that the two flats were RAW safe houses used as operational fronts for Mossad agents and housed Mossad's station chief between 1989 and 1992.
 RAW had reportedly decided to have closer ties to Mossad, and the subsequent secret operation was approved by then Prime Minister Rajiv Gandhi.
 India Today cites "RAW insiders" as saying that RAW agents hid a Mossad agent holding an Argentine passport and exchanged intelligence and expertise in operations, including negotiations for the release of an Israeli tourist by the Jammu and Kashmir Liberation Front militants in June 1991.
 When asked about the case Verma refused to speak about the companies, but claimed his relationship with them was purely professional.
 Raman stated, "Sometimes, spy agencies float companies for operational reasons.
 All I can say is that everything was done with government approval.
 Files were cleared by the then prime minister Rajiv Gandhi and his cabinet secretary.
 Balachandran stated, "It is true that we did a large number of operations but at every stage, we kept the Cabinet Secretariat and the prime minister in the loop."

 In November 2015, The Times of India reported that agents from Mossad and MI5 were protecting Prime Minister Narendra Modi during his visit to Turkey.
 Modi was on a state visit to the United Kingdom and was scheduled to attend the 2015 G-20 Summit in Antalya, Turkey.
 The paper reported that the agents had been called in to provide additional cover to Modi's security detail, composed of India's Special Protection Group and secret agents from RAW and IB, in wake of the November 2015 Paris attacks.